- Or, how to write an immersive, magic-realist, historical thriller experience for a museum about cold-war era navy warships…

 As a basis i designed a process that drew upon elements of writers-rooms for long-form TV series as well as interactive and multiplatform development modes and assembled a Writers-Room for ANMM Warships project.

 The members of the writers-room included 3 people with experience in museums, but who did not come from a particularly traditional museum background.
 This included ANMM creative producer Hamish Palmer along with digital curators Penny Edwell and Nicole Cama.
-The rest of the writers-room was comprised of people who don’t have museum experience, but rather come from screen storytelling industries - Multiplatform Media Producer Ester Harding, Illustrator, Production Designer and Director Alan Chen, and Film, TV and Digital producer Mel Flanagan.
+The rest of the writers-room was comprised of people who don’t have museum experience, but rather come from screen storytelling industries - Multiplatform Media Producer Ester Harding, Illustrator, Production Designer and Director Alan Chen, and Film, theatre and Digital producer Mel Flanagan.
 This gave us a 7 person writers-room steered by yours truly.

 The writers-room aimed to deliver two outcomes for the ANMM project: the first being a Storyworld Project Bible.
 Storyworld Bibles are an increasingly common document used in both traditional media such as TV as well new ‘transmedia’ forms of production.
 Transmedia poster-boy director, Lance Weiler, sums it up well when he describes;